How Long Does Allergy Medicine Take To Work?

 Claritin

 Claritin (Loratadine) is another antihistamine available in both OTC and prescription forms.
-It's used to temporarily manage mild to moderate allergy symptoms such as stuffy nose, itchy eyes, and sneezing.
+It's used to temporarily manage mild to moderate allergy symptoms such as stuffy nose, itchy eyes, and sneezing, and conditions like seasonal allergic rhinitis.
 Claritin is available in tablet, syrup, and liquid gel form and is usually used once daily.

 Benadryl